department-of-veterans-affairs/vagov-content/pages/decision-reviews/board-appeal.md

 <ol class="process">
 <li class="process-step list-one">

-### Choose one of 3 options to appeal to a Veterans Law Judge
+### Choose 1 of 3 options to appeal to a Veterans Law Judge

 **Direct Review**
 <br>